The Wreck of the Richard & Charlene – Mount Pleasant, SC – Thursday, May 11, 2006

 This bowl of clam chowder was just right, not too creamy, with tender clams, herbs and spices.

 What The Wreck does best is big plates of seafood, either fried or grilled.
-Here’s an incredible combo platter of grilled scallops and shrimp, served with a sumptuous grit cake, a perfect hushpuppie, crisp cole slaw, and red rice studded with nuggets of andouille sausage.
+Here’s an incredible combo platter of grilled scallops and shrimp, served with a sumptuous grit cake, a perfect hushpuppy, crisp cole slaw, and red rice studded with nuggets of andouille sausage.
 Check out that delicious spice crust on the tender seafood.

-This seafood platter features delicately fried shrimp, scallops, oysters and grouper, with the usual accompaniments, plus sivea beans (AKA limas).
+Their seafood platter features delicately fried shrimp, scallops, oysters and grouper, with the usual accompaniments, plus sivea beans (AKA limas).
 Fried seafood gets no better.

 This is a no frills restaurant- just very good seafood- the best we have enjoyed in charleston.
 Each time we visit the quality in always the same.